dontry/dontry.github.io/content/blog/2021-06-11-connect-ngrx-store.md

 However, the above code doesn't look very nice.
 Once the component has a few more selectors, it could easily become a mess.

-Can we come up with an approach so that we can connect the NGRX state with ease?
+Can we come up with an approach so that we can connect the NgRx state with ease?
 Yes, we can!

 We create a `AbstractConnectableComponent` to automate the observable subscription steps.
 This improved approach does not need to create the observable properties.
-The connectable component iterates through the connected properties and assigns the selected NGRX state to them.
+The connectable component iterates through the connected properties and assigns the selected NgRx state to them.
 It is easy to unsubscribe the observables too.
 Once the observable `destroy$` emits in `ngOnDestroy()` lifecycle hook, the subscriptions will be destroyed.
 Plus, since these connected public properties are just regular variables, we don't need the *async pipe* in the HTML template any more.
-All in all, this is a clever approach to connect NGRX store just with a little bit abstraction.
+All in all, this is a clever approach to connect NgRx store just with a little bit abstraction.

 ```javascript
 export class MyCounterComponent extends AbstractConnectableComponent  {